mpinter/vpm-text/README.md

 ##### NPM

-While we are going to compare  ... allowing the developers much more freedom with ..
+While we are going to compare, and often criticize the approach of NPM in relation to our own proposed model, we really think that Node Package Manager was a step in the right direction.
+The focus on private dependences, separated from the outside world is perhaps what allowed the developer to have much more freedom with what tools and packages they will use in their projects.
 One may say that this additional degree of freedom is what lead a lot of people to perceive NPM as being prone to errors and inconsistencies.
 When in fact, if a different architecture of module dependencies, or a philosophy of one of the previously mentioned package managers (like bundler) was in place, many of the ready-to-use packages would not be even feasible to install on the given setup.
 Or, at minimum, the developers of these package would have to work much harder to keep their package compatible with the highest available version of their dependency, so that this version may be shared accross the whole project.

-TODO

-We could speculate that it was this freedom that made npm or maybe perhaps node.js as popular as it is today.
+We could also speculate that it was this freedom that made npm or maybe perhaps node.js as popular as it is today.
 The growth rate of NPM's repository is also currently unmatched (TODOimg cit-modcount), though if we were to take a more cynical look at this fact, the amount of modules which are a wild ideas at best, and unusable thrash at worst, is also non-trivial.

-TODO
+The process of hadling shared dependencies, in the NPM's form of peer dependencies, is described in detail throughout the following chapters of this paper.
+NPM on it's own has no form of conflict resolution, it's philosophy being more in their prevention via their nested model.
+We are trying to improve on both of those points.

 ##### IED

+The smaller, experimental cousin of NPM within the node.js world (this time, the acronym itself has no particular meaning, if we were to take a wild guess, then it was probably one of the fewer three letter names still available to be used in node's package registry).
+While the original purpose of this project was simply to implement the NPMv2's installation algorithm in as few lines as possible, it has later come to improve on some of the aspects of NPM.

+Probably the main feature of IED, and the way it stands out the most in comparison to NPM, is it's way of adressing the installed package by their content - in that, two packages are considered to be the same if and only if they don't differ in what they consist of (with the exception of sha1 - which is used to decide this - having a collision).
+Following this, it installs the packages flatly while using symbolic links to recreate the required dependency hierarchy.
+In addition it offers some quality of life (as opposed to the previous ones being more conceptual) changes, like correct caching or atomic and concurrent installations (with NPM still having trouble with at least the first two of these points).

+Still, it does not offer any kind of dependency resolution, and in fact fails on some of the packages which are installable using NPM - though this may be attributed to it being a younger and much smaller project.
+It also does not support packages referenced via a git url.

 ## Discussion on current models (? or do this within the previous segment ?)